 The Board appoints the Chief Executive Officer and delegates the operational management responsibility of RedR Australia to the CEO.

-Our Board can have up to 11 members but is currently comprised of eight non-executive directors and includes four representatives nominated by our founding bodies: Engineers Australia; Consult Australia; the Institute of Public Works Engineering Australasia and Professionals Australia.
+Our Board can have up to 11 members but is currently comprised of 10 non-executive directors and includes four representatives nominated by our founding bodies: Engineers Australia; Consult Australia; the Institute of Public Works Engineering Australasia and Professionals Australia.

 The directors may appoint up to seven additional persons as directors, including up to two directors nominated by the Members.
 Board members act in a voluntary capacity and do not receive any remuneration with the exception of reasonable travel expenses incurred in the course of their duties.

 Board Nominations Committee